-If you are considering getting your alloy wheels completely refurbished, a powder coating, rather than a traditional paint and lacquer approach, is one of the options available to you in the marketplace.
-There are a few different reasons why you might choose this finish, but first, let’s look into what it actually is.
+If you are considering getting your alloy wheels completely refurbished.
+A powder coating, rather than a traditional paint and lacquer approach, is one of the options available to you in the marketplace.
+There are a few different reasons why you might choose this finis.
+But first, let’s look into what it actually is.

 What is alloy wheel powder coating?

 Alloy wheel powder coating is a decorative finish for alloy wheels.
-It’s sprayed on like traditional paint, but it settles on the surface dry rather than liquid.
+It’s sprayed on like traditional paint.
+However, it settles on the surface dry rather than liquid.
 It’s not until the coating is heated treated that the paint “flows out” of the coating and forms a gel over the surface of the wheel.

 Applying the powder spray